singular-gpispace/pfd-parallel/README.md

 * Output formats (in the field pfdconfig.outputformat):
   * ssi
     binary Singular serialization format (also used internally for serialization, consistent between input and output)
+    Naming convention: result_filename_i_j.ssi
   * listnumden
+    Naming convention: result_filename_i_j_input.txt
   * indexed_denominator
     human readable form, indexing of denominator factors, creates two files, one with the pfd and one with the indexed factors
+    Naming convention: result_result_indexed_denominator_filename_i_j.ssi, result_factors_denominator_filename_i_j.txt
   * indexed_numerator_denominator
     human readable form, indexing of numerator and denominator factors, creates two files, one with the pfd and one with the indexed factors
+    Naming convention: result_factors_denominator_filename_i_j.txt
   * cleartext
     human readable form, no indexing
+    Naming convention: result_filename_i_j.ssi

   The comutation also creates for each function a log file giving information about the the individual steps of the algorithm and their time and memory usage.
+  Naming convention: resources_filename_i_j.txt

+Note: The possilbe input formats are ssi or listnumden.

 * parallelization strategy (in the field pfdconfig.options.parallelism)
   * intertwined